10 most expensive buildings across the globe that are worth billions

 It is part of the King Abdulaziz Endowment Project and is instantly recognisable for the central tower building.
 Standing 601 metres tall, it has the world’s largest clock face on each of its four sides.

 Construction of the complex began in 2004 and was completed in 2012.
-A 2013 CNN report says that the project cost USD 15 billion (around Rs 870 billion).
+A 2013 CNN report says that the project cost USD 15 billion.

 Marina Bay Sands, Singapore